Intervention/docs/image/v3/modifying/custom-modifiers.md

 All modifier calls can be stored as a combination in a custom image modifier class.
-This modifier defines which commands should be applied to an image instance, in which order, and with which arguments.
+This modifier defines which commands should be applied to an image instance, in what order, and with what arguments.
 This makes it easy to combine complex transformations into a single reusable call.

 Intervention Image provides the simple `Intervention\Image\Interfaces\ModifierInterface`, which all modifiers need to implement.